-KP&F retirees who return to work for the same employer worked for during the last two years of KP&F participation will be subject to the KP&F earnings limit of $25,000 per year if rehired into a KP&F covered position.
+KP&F retirees who return to work for the same employer worked for during the last two years of KP&F participation will be subject to the earnings limit of $25,000 per year if rehired into a KP&F covered position.
 More information »

 Please visit the KPERS Publications Page » to access KPERS brochures and forms.
 You can also download the KPERS Membership Guide which contains instructions for accessing account information online, adding or changing beneficiaries, and other important information.